hms-dbmi-cellenics/api/.github/pull_request_template.md

 #### Link to staging deployment URL
 <!---
   Delete this comment and include the URL of the staging environment for this pull request.
-  If no staging environment exists for this PR, replace this comment with N/A and explain why a staging environment is not necessary.
+  If a staging environment for testing is not necessary for this PR, replace this comment with N/A and explain why a staging environment is not required for this PR.
   Your pull request will not pass the required checks if this is not followed.
 -->